themartiancompany/.github/profile/README.md

 ## Software

-### Life / DogeOS
+### Life and DogeOS

-A collection of software for which there is still no formal definition in literature.
+A uncensorable, undeletable, collection of software for which there is still no formal definition in literature.

+Some define it an app layer.

 Runs on mobile devices, on desktop and portable computers.

+Regular development livestreams are published on [X](https://x.com/truocolo) and on the uncensorable Twitter.

 ### [Ur](https://github.com/themartiancompany/ur)